Hoglet/TimeIT/README.md

+**NOTE:** I have chosen to start a major refactoring effort and master is volatile at the moment.
+Bug fixes, if any, will be done on branches.

 # TimeIT
 TimeIT is a time tracker that works quietly almost without any interaction and still measures the time you are spending on multiple projects.
 ![Screenshot](doc/html/C/TimeIT-MainWindow.png)